What is a Warning Letter?

-There are following two types of Warning letter are:
+The following two types of Warning letters are:

-- First Warning Letter: It is an initial warning, in state of negligence, and clearly mentions the improvements that are being expected from the employee in the future to reprehend his/her errors.
+- First Warning Letter: It is an initial warning, of a state of negligence, and clearly mentions the improvements that are being expected from the employee in the future to reprehend his/her errors.

 - Final Warning Letter: It clearly mentions, the prior warning given to the employee due to the negligence and now informs them about the action being taken against them due to the negligence.

-What should be Added in a Warning Letter?
+What should be added to a Warning Letter?